-- And many Christmas gift are things I didn’t really need or want.
+- And many Christmas gifts are things I didn’t really need or want.
 What about you?

 But I still want to give gifts.
 Giving gifts shows God’s love.
 It is such a fun part of Christmas.

-How do you give good Christmas gifts with a Frugal lifestyle?
+How do you give good Christmas gifts while living a Frugal lifestyle?